Climate migration: Europe

 Estimates put the number of displaced persons in Europe from climate-related events at over 700,000 in the last ten years.
-Most of the continent’s climate-related catastrophes are a result of either flooding or wildfires.

-The European Union has yet to adopt any continent-wide convention on the status of migrants displaced by climate-related events.
+Most of the continent's climate-related catastrophes are a result of either flooding or wildfires.The European Union has yet to adopt any continent-wide convention on the status of migrants displaced by climate-related events.

-Record droughts caused by climate change in part of the Middle East are increasingly seen as a significant contributing factor to regional unrest and mass migrations to Europe.
-While the role of climate change in exacerbating internal domestic unrest is still being widely debated, there’s increasing empirical support for the argument that climate change acts as a security threat multiplier in developing countries.
-Back-to-back unprecedented droughts plagued Syrian farmers from 2006 to 2011, resulting in mass migrations from the countryside to the cities where existing infrastructure came under strain.
-This internal migration further exacerbated the growing unemployment and inequality and was one of the main driving forces leading to the Syrian Civil War.
-Over one million Syrians have fled the country since the war began, largely resettling in neighboring Turkey.

-Due to the 2014 Balkan flooding (which is considered to be linked to climate change), some people in Bosnia and Herzegovina migrated to other European countries.

-Moldova, with a large rural population dependent on subsistence farming, is one of Europe’s most vulnerable countries to the threat of climate change.
+Due to the 2014 Balkan flooding (which is considered to be linked to climate change), some people in Bosnia and Herzegovina migrated to other European countries.Moldova, with a large rural population dependent on subsistence farming, is one of Europe's most vulnerable countries to the threat of climate change.
 Increasing erratic weather patterns may lead to crop failures and mass migrations to neighboring countries.
 In 2010, devastating floods completely submerged the village of Cotul Morii in central Moldova resulting in the evacuation of 440 families.
 Government authorities mandated that Cotul Morii be reconstructed in a new location 15 kilometers away from the original village which the government officially abandoned.
 Despite this, over 60 families chose to remain and rebuild their community in the original village even with a lack of running water or electricity.
 Climate migration researchers emphasize the growing importance of a “right to voluntary immobility”.
 There are often very sensitive and complicated issues at play when making the decision to relocate an entire population from their home, and many residents may choose to voluntarily opt-out of government efforts.

 In Wales, the village of Fairbourne has been cited as an area particularly vulnerable to sea level rise.
 The local Gwynedd Council has described it as impractical to protect from rising sea levels and proposed managed retreat.